nfodorpubnub/keeptabs/README.md

 ## License

-This project is licensed under the not sure License - see the LICENSE.md file for details
+This project is licensed under the "not sure" License - see the LICENSE.txt file for details

 ## Acknowledgments